Wouldn’t it be great to find investments that earn income every month that could eventually replace your paycheck?

 Top Investments for Monthly Income

 These investing ideas can help you earn recurring income.
-Some options are riskier than others, and each one has a different income potential.
+Some options are riskier than others, each with a different income potential.

 As always, it’s important to diversify your portfolio and invest in assets that fit your risk tolerance.

 Target annual yield: 1.5% to 5%